 By that time, Kate had earned a university degree in music and certification to teach in B.C. and she had already worked several administrative contracts with what was then called the Pacific Music Industry Association.
 As the songwriters she’d played alongside for years started releasing CDs and earning spots on folk festival line-ups, she was doing report cards and writing board reports, all while continuing to perform the music she wrote.

 In 2002, Kate was chosen as a finalist for the Kerrville New Folk competition, but she knew that the timing for using this achievement as the springboard to more touring was simply all wrong.
 And so she continued to teach and work as an arts administrator and perform at high profile songwriter series such as Just Singin’ ‘Round and Bluebird North.
 Her experience as a teacher earned her the position of Songwriting Instructor at the Sarah McLachlan School of Music from 2009 – 2015, and her work as a choral conductor gave her the chance to work with Ryan Gosling because he needed a backup choir for his band, “Dead Man’s Bones”, for their 2009 show at the Venue in Vancouver.
 Over the decades she also performed in and music directed many musicals (go to “This Is Now” for more information about her original musical, produced in 2018), she founded, directed and sang with her own vocal jazz group, VERVE Collective, for several years, and she was a proud member of Elektra Women’s Choir for more than a dozen seasons, which led to Elektra’s artistic director commissioning Kate to create arrangements which have since been published and distributed internationally.
-Current projects include writing her musical’s sequel, “That Was Then”, and reforming her vocal jazz group, now called ReVERVE.
+Current projects include producing her musical’s sequel, “That Was Then” for spring 2023, and reforming her vocal jazz group, now called ReVERVE.